All Episodes

 I'm willing to come off the campaign trail.

-Come off their recess, come off their vacation, and address this energy challenge to America and don't leave until we do.
+I call on Senator Obama to call on Congress to come back into town and come back to work, come off their recess, come off their vacation, and address this energy challenge to America and don't leave until we do.

-By the way, this vacation business, something who was it yesterday?
+By the way, this vacation business, something, who was it yesterday?

-I read a column.
+I read a columnist.

 And it was all about whether or not a candidate should take a vacation in August.